 One of the UK’s leading (and last remaining) all-boys boarding schools, Radley College offers a well-rounded, very British education to a community of bright, sporty and creative boys.

-Radley has a strong Christian ethos (boys attend chapel four days every week) and around 120 boys are members of the school choir.
+Radley has a strong Christian ethos (boys attend chapel five days every week) and around 120 boys are members of the school choir.
 The school welcomes students of different faiths and holds a popular weekly Social Prayers evening when the boys can talk about subjects that are important to them.

 The headteacher (known as Warden) John Moule joined Radley in 2014.
 He was educated at Lady Margaret Hall, Oxford where he was a scholar and gained a first class degree in history.
 He was Head of History at Stowe School from 1998 to 2000 and then a housemaster.
 He then became Vice Master of Bedford School, then Headmaster, before becoming Warden of Radley.